BuvinJT/automacdoc/README.md

 ## Custom Content

-AutoMacDoc is not limited to only generating a site from scratch.
+pyMkDocs is not limited to only generating a site from scratch.
 Instead, it can be dynamically *integrated* with your custom content.
 Once you know how, it's easy to add your own pages, to add more
 MkDocs [extensions](https://www.mkdocs.org/user-guide/configuration/#markdown_extensions),